TheStanHo/TheStanHo.github.io/content/articles/PythonAutomationFabric/index.md

 ```

 ## Overall
-I believe from this small demonstration and having played around with it (for all of 2 hours) that in future if possible, in my job I will try utilise Python when given the opportunity.
+I believe from this small demonstration and having played around with it (for all of 1 hour) that in future if possible, I will try utilise Python when given the opportunity.
 Python can be used in DevOps lifecycle for such things as automation, configuration management and provisoning.
 The fact also that it can be ran on the linux and windows OS is also an additional benefit.
 I personally have had issues when trying to create cronjobs using powershell running on a linux OS due to the size of the image and workarounds I had to implement.
 But using Python we can potentially overcome these issues.

 From my point of view the benefits of this are:
-- Easily readable code - Python is known to be "user-friendly" as the way you code in it, is very readable and as a result the code itself is "documentation".
+- Easily readable code - Python is known to be "user-friendly" as the the syntax is very readable and as a result the code itself is "documentation".
 If the actual documentation is missing (Though it shouldn't be the case, right?😉).
-It also allows for better efficency and production due to this simple syntax
+It also allows for better efficency and production due to this simple syntax, which most people can pick up quickly or at least have an understanding of what the script is doing
 - Vast amount of available modules/libraries - If there is something you want to script with Python it most likely already been done or the foundations are already out there
 - Huge community - Means modules and scripts are probably already existing out there